mas-bandwidth/gafferongames/content/post/state_synchronization.md

 ## Conclusion

 And that's really about it for this technique.
-It's quite interesting I think that without anything fancy it is already good enough.
-On top of this another order of magnitude bandwidth improvement is possible with delta encoding, at the cost of complexity.
+It's quite interesting I think that without anything fancy it's already good enough.
+On top of this is another order of magnitude improvement with delta encoding, at the cost of complexity.